Fort Niagara: Later use

-The name "Old Fort Niagara", which is associated with the fort today, does not refer to its age but to distinguish the colonial-era fortress from its more modern namesake.
+The name "Old Fort Niagara" is associated with the fort today; it does not refer to its age but to distinguish the colonial-era fortress from its more modern namesake.
 In the post-Civil War era, the "New Fort Niagara" was built outside the original walls of the fort.
-The military abandoned the use of masonry forts in this era, having found masonry fared poorly under bombardment.
+The military abandoned the use of masonry forts in this era, having found that masonry fared poorly under bombardment.
 They built the new fort in the newer style of a military camp.

-The new Fort Niagara had a thousand-yard rifle range, access to rail lines, and access to the industrial areas of Niagara Falls and Buffalo, New York.
+The new Fort Niagara had a 1,000-yard rifle range, access to rail lines, and access to the industrial areas of Niagara Falls and Buffalo, New York.
 Fort Niagara trained troops for the Spanish–American War.
-With the United States preparing for entry into World War I, in June 1917 the post began an officer training school, which included Daniel W. Hand and Charles W. Ryder as instructors.
+The United States was preparing for entry into World War I in June 1917, so the post began an officer training school which included Daniel W. Hand and Charles W. Ryder as instructors.

-During World War II Fort Niagara was an induction center before it became a POW camp for 1,200 German soldiers captured in the North African Campaign.
+During World War II, Fort Niagara was an induction center before it became a prisoner of war camp for 1,200 German soldiers captured in the North African Campaign.
 After the war, the fort provided temporary housing for returning veterans.

 During the Korean War, the fort was a headquarters for anti-aircraft artillery and later Nike missiles.
 The Niagara Falls Defense Area originally formed the northern half of the U.S. Army Anti-Aircraft Command defenses in western New York State.
 After the amalgamation of the Niagara Falls and Buffalo Defense Areas, the Army Air Defense Command Post moved to Lockport Air Force Station in Cambria, New York.

-Formations directing US defenses included the 2nd Artillery Group (Air Defense), which had its headquarters at Fort Niagara from March 1958 to December 1961; superseded by the 31st Artillery Brigade (Air Defense), 101st Artillery Group, and 18th Artillery Group.
-The only battalion in the region appears to have been the 44th Anti-Aircraft Missile Battalion, superseded by the 1st Battalion, 4th Air Defense Artillery Regiment, on 1 September 1958.
+Formations directing US defenses included the 2nd Artillery Group (Air Defense), which had its headquarters at Fort Niagara from March 1958 to December 1961, superseded by the 31st Artillery Brigade (Air Defense), 101st Artillery Group, and 18th Artillery Group.
+The only battalion in the region was the 44th Anti-Aircraft Missile Battalion, superseded by the 1st Battalion, 4th Air Defense Artillery Regiment on September 1, 1958.

 The U.S. Army officially deactivated Fort Niagara in 1963.
 The 1/4 ADA moved to the Seattle Defense Area, where it was active from September 1972 to April 1974.
-Military presence on the site continues with the United States Coast Guard still operating at "The Bottoms".
-Fort Niagara is considered one of the longest, continuously run military bases within the boundaries of the United States, from French control in 1726–present day.
+Military presence on the site continues with the United States Coast Guard operating at "The Bottoms".
+Fort Niagara is considered one of the longest continuously run military bases within the boundaries of the United States, from French control in 1726 to the present day.

-In 1931, after nine years of lobbying by local citizens for repairs and preservation, a formal operating license between Old Fort Niagara Association and the U.S. War Department established rights of the non-profit to preserve and operate the fort.
-In 1949, Congress transferred Father Millet Cross National Monument (a small memorial at Fort Niagara) to the State of New York.
-In 1960 the fort was among the first sites to be designated as National Historic Landmarks by the Department of Interior's National Park Service.
+A formal operating license between Old Fort Niagara Association and the U.S. War Department in 1931 established rights of the non-profit to preserve and operate the fort.
+In 1949, Congress transferred Father Millet Cross National Monument to the State of New York, now a small memorial at Fort Niagara.
+In 1960, the fort was among the first sites to be designated a National Historic Landmark by the Department of Interior's National Park Service.